-Eli Dourado is a research fellow at the Mercatus Center at George Mason University and director of its Technology Policy Program.
-He specializes in Internet governance, intellectual property, cryptocurrency, Internet security, and the economics of technology.
-His popular writing has appeared in The New York Times, The Washington Post, Foreign Policy, The Guardian, Ars Technica, and Wired, among other outlets.
+Eli Dourado is a former Senior Research Fellow at the Mercatus Center at George Mason University.
+He has studied and written about a wide range of technology policy issues, including Internet governance, intellectual property, cybersecurity, and cryptocurrency.
+His focus was on aviation innovation—commercial drones, supersonic flight, and flying cars.
+His popular writing has appeared in The New York Times, The Wall Street Journal, The Washington Post, and Foreign Policy, among other outlets.

-Dourado is a PhD candidate in economics at George Mason University and received his BA in economics and political science from Furman University.
+Dourado was an advisor to the State Department on international telecommunication matters and has served on several U.S. delegations to UN treaty and policy conferences.
+He received a PhD in economics from George Mason University and a BA in economics and political science from Furman University.